Mark I. Bane

-- Currently represents ad hoc committee of holders of Second Priority Senior Secured Notes of a Mexican satellite operator.
+- Represented ad hoc committee of holders of Second Priority Senior Secured Notes of a Mexican satellite operator.

 - Represented the ad hoc committee of bondholders of independent network television broadcasting company that owns and operates the largest broadcast television station group in the U.S., reaching over 98 million homes in the U.S. via broadcast, cable, and satellite distribution systems.

 - Chambers Global: The World's Leading Lawyers for Business (2013)